Project name: Storytelling and creative writing project

 Seren Haf Grime worked as a Dramatherapist in the NHS for ten years, utilizing the power of story to heal and empower diverse clients with a range or presentations.
 Seren is a co-founder and performer with The Golden Thread playback theatre company.
 Playback is a form of improvised, devised theatre which utilises metaphor, story, poetry and music to tell the stories of communities without a voice.

-Three years ago, Seren was diagnosed with secondary breast cancer at the age of 36 and has spent the past year shielding with a young child as a single parent.
+In 2018, Seren was diagnosed with secondary breast cancer at the age of 36 and spent much of the pandemic shielding with a young child as a single parent.